ubccr/xdmod/docs/configuration.md

 Apache Configuration
 --------------------

 A template apache configuration file is provided.
-The path is `/etc/httpd/conf.d/xdmod.conf` in the RPM install and `etc/apache.d/xdmod.conf` in the source code install.
+The path is `/usr/share/xdmod/templates/apache.conf` in the RPM install and `share/templates/apache.conf` in the source code install.

-The template configuration file includes appropriate configuration settings to enable the webserver listening on HTTPS port 8080.
+This template file must be copied to the Apache configuration directory and edited to update site specific configuration setttings.

+For Centos 7 and RHEL 7 the template file should be copied to `/etc/httpd/conf.d/xdmod.conf` For other Linux distributions consult the distribtion documentation to determine the path to the webserver configuration files.

+This template file must be modified to update site specific settings:

+The ServerName setting should be updated.

 Valid SSL certificates will need to be installed and configured.
 The template configuration file must be edited to specify the path to the SSL certificate